 If you’re a smoker, you probably don’t want to hear this – but quitting smoking really will have an impact on your chances to conceive.

 Yes, plenty of smoking women get pregnant, too.
-But according to the American Society for Reproductive Medicine, infertility rates in both male and female smokers are about twice the rate found in nonsmokers, and the probability of having fertility problems increases with the number of cigarettes smoked per day.
+But according to the American Society for Reproductive Medicine, infertility rates in both male and female smokers are about twice the rate found in nonsmokers.
+The probability of having fertility problems increases with the number of cigarettes smoked per day.
 We all know that quitting smoking is hard, but could there be a better reward than a positive pregnancy test?

 Smoking during pregnancy also increases the risk of miscarriage, stillbirth and premature birth, and your baby is more likely to have a low birth weight and to develop respiratory problems.